hashicorp/hello-vault-dotnet/README.md

 ### 3. Try out `GET /api/Products` endpoint (dynamic secrets workflow)

 `GET /api/Products` endpoint is a simple example of the dynamic secrets workflow.
-Our application uses Vault's database secrets engine to generate dynamic database credentials, which are then used to connect to and retrieve data from a PostgreSQL database.
+Our application uses Vault's database secrets engine to generate dynamic database credentials in our MSSQL database.
+The credentials are then used by to connect to and retrieve data from the database.

 ```shell-session
 curl -s -X GET --header "Content-Length: 0" http://localhost/api/Products | jq